openxla/xla/docs/command_buffer_va_remapping_tutorial.md

 The `xla_gpu_command_buffer_update_mode` debug option has two values:

-- `DYNAMIC_ALLOCATE` is the default.
+- `ALWAYS_UPDATE` is the default.
 Every temporary and output allocation uses the client's normal allocator.
 Command-buffer nodes are updated whenever a referenced address changes.
+Referenced constants are still treated as persistent because their global addresses are stable.
-- `VMM_PERSISTENT_TEMP` gives command-buffer-referenced preallocated temporary
+- `SKIP_TEMP` gives command-buffer-referenced preallocated temporary
   buffers stable virtual addresses backed by the VMM allocator.
 Parameters and live-out buffers continue to use their ordinary dynamic addresses.

-The former names `ALWAYS_UPDATE`, `NEVER_UPDATE`, and
+The removed names `DYNAMIC_ALLOCATE`, `VMM_PERSISTENT_TEMP`, `NEVER_UPDATE`,
-`CAPTURE_CMD_NEVER_UPDATE` have been removed and are rejected by flag and text proto parsing.
+and `CAPTURE_CMD_NEVER_UPDATE` are rejected by flag and text proto parsing.

 ## Why only temporary buffers?